-In 2021, the Company renewed the normal course issuer bid program ("NCIB") for a term of one year ending March 31, 2022.
-Under the renewed NCIB program, the Company might repurchase for cancellation up to 2,388,594 or 5% of the Company's issued and outstanding common shares.
+In 2022, the Company renewed the Normal Course Issuer Bid program ("NCIB") for one year ending March 31, 2023.
+Through the renewed NCIB program, the Company might repurchase for cancellation up to 2,300,000 or 5% of the Company's issued and outstanding common shares.